 Working with all abilities

-Student with a disability
+Student with a Disability

 woman in a wheelchair is handing an item to a cashier at a checkout counter in a cafeteria